NOW ACCEPTING LETTERS OF INTENT!

 https://www.mathematica.org/publications/pcori-dissemination-and-implementation-framework

-Open to sleep health disparities research projects among disadvantaged or underserved populations in the United States: racial/ethnic minorities, socioeconomically disadvantaged populations, rural populations, pediatrics, and sexual and gender minorities.
+Open to sleep health disparities research projects among disadvantaged populations in the United States: racial/ethnic minorities, socioeconomically disadvantaged populations, underserved rural populations, and sexual and gender minority populations.

 It is known that sleep disturbances and deficiencies contribute to poor health and are linked to multiple chronic health problems, mental wellbeing, safety, and work productivity.
-Additionally, sleep disturbances, deficiencies, and disorders affect disadvantaged or underserved populations, which lead to disproportionate sleep health disparities in the United States (US) among Blacks/African Americans, Hispanics/Latinos, American Indians/Alaska Natives, Asians, Native Hawaiians, and Other Pacific Islanders, as well socioeconomically disadvantaged populations, underserved rural populations, pediatric populations, and sexual and gender minorities.1 In an effort to reduce or eliminate sleep health disparities in the US and equitably provide optimal, patient-centered, cost-effective diagnosis and care for disadvantaged or underserved populations with sleep disorders, the AASM Foundation will support sleep health disparities sleep research by funding Strategic Research Grant projects focused on the two research domains below.
-Examples of research topics of interest are in the Appendix.
+Additionally, sleep disturbances, deficiencies, and disorders affect disadvantaged populations, which lead to disproportionate sleep health disparities in the United States (US) among Blacks/African Americans, Hispanics/Latinos, American Indians/Alaska Natives, Asians, Native Hawaiians, and Other Pacific Islanders, as well socioeconomically disadvantaged populations, underserved rural populations, and sexual and gender minority populations.1 In an effort to reduce or eliminate sleep health disparities in the US and equitably provide optimal, patient-centered, cost-effective diagnosis and care for disadvantaged populations with sleep disorders, the AASM Foundation will support sleep health disparities sleep research by funding Strategic Research Grant projects focused on these research domains:

-There is a need to increase access and effectiveness of sleep disorder screening and sleep healthcare services among disadvantaged or underserved groups across the lifespan, including pediatric populations.
+There is a need to increase access and effectiveness of sleep disorder screening and sleep healthcare services among disadvantaged groups across the lifespan, including pediatric populations.
+Examples of topics that fall under this research domain include, but are not limited to:

-There is a need to develop and evaluate innovative, multi-level (patient, provider, health system) interventions that are relevant, culturally acceptable, sustainable, and scalable to specific disadvantaged or underserved groups across the lifespan, including pediatric populations.
+There is a need to develop and evaluate innovative, multi-level (patient, provider, health system) interventions that are relevant, culturally acceptable, sustainable, and scalable to targeted disadvantaged groups across the lifespan, including pediatric populations.
+Examples of topics that fall under this research domain include, but are not limited to:

 1 Jackson, C.L., Walker, J.R., Brown, M.K, Das, R., Jones, N.L.
 (2020).
 A workshop report on the causes and consequences of sleep health disparities.
 Sleep, 43(8). https://doi.org/10.1093/sleep/zsaa037